linkedin/linkedin.github.com/pages/events/projects/README.md

 ## Purpose

-This is designed for GSoC but can be used for other initiatives at the same time.
+This is designed for Open Source Events but can be used for other initiatives at the same time.
 We use it for research theses, GSoC, GCI and maybe others in the future.

 Why?

-- It's way more appealing to students.
-- You can search and filter projects.
-- Project ideas as structured data are more concise and you're sure to have all points covered - at the same time we can show students an overview and showing the full information only when needed.
-- A proper review process can be used for triaging and iterating on project ideas.
-- Stop wasting time maintaining a mentors list.
-This can be generated from the projects.
+- For company aware about open source events and hackathons.

 ## Usage